arvid-berndtsson/redstr-frontend/README.md

    pnpm install --no-frozen-lockfile && pnpm build
    ```

+   **Note:**
+   - Node.js version 22 is specified in `.nvmrc` and `.node-version` files
-   **Note:** We use `--no-frozen-lockfile` because Cloudflare Pages uses pnpm 8 by default, but our lockfile is for pnpm 9.
+   - We use `--no-frozen-lockfile` because Cloudflare Pages uses pnpm 8 by default, but our lockfile is for pnpm 9.
 The alternative is to regenerate the lockfile with pnpm 8, but pnpm 9 is preferred.
+   - Cloudflare Pages will automatically detect the Node.js version from `.nvmrc` or `.node-version` files

 4. **Environment Variables (optional):**
    - `VITE_API_URL`: The URL of your redstr-server API (e.g., `https://api.example.com`)